Indian censor official quits over spiritual leader's Bollywood dreams

 Several groups representing the Sikh minority that makes up 2 percent of India’s population of 1.2 billion have demanded a ban on the film, in which they say Singh distorted their scriptures and dressed up as a 17th-century Sikh guru.

-“We are not against freedom of expression, but the organization against Sikhism,” said S. Simranjit Singh Mann, the chief of one such group.
+“We are not against freedom of expression, but the organisation against Sikhism,” said S. Simranjit Singh Mann, the chief of one such group.

-In New Delhi, about a hundred Sikhs held a protest march near Parliament.
-They carried placards and shouted slogans against Ram Rahim Singh.
-In the town of Hisar, about 150 kilometers (93 miles) west of the capital, protesters burnt an effigy of the leader.

 Additional reporting by Shilpa Jamkhandikar; Writing by Tony Tharakan; Editing by Douglas Busvine and Clarence Fernandez